1/11/19: Despite the government shutdown, Federal tax refunds are being accepted and processed beginning January 28th.

 Free Tax Preparation

-- File in person at Volunter Income Tax Assistance (VITA) tax sites
+- File in person at Volunteer Income Tax Assistance (VITA) tax sites throughout tax season (January - April)

 Earned Income Tax Credit (EITC):